51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-cloud.md

 [Cloud Aspect Engine](../../pipeline-specification/pipeline-elements/cloud-aspect-engine.md)
 document.

-## Device Detection Cloud Engine Configuration
+## Device detection cloud engine configuration

 There are no configuration options associated with this engine.

-## Device Detection Cloud Engine Processing
+## Device detection cloud engine processing

 When it is added to a pipeline, Device Detection Cloud Engine initializes itself from a Cloud Request Engine, which must have been added to the pipeline